 @janesmithart (Twitter handle)

-If possible, using the same name for both your website and Twitter handle will make it easier for people to identify on both platforms.
+Using the same name for both your website and Twitter handle will make it easier for people to identify on both platforms.
 The only challenge you might face is that Twitter only allows you to have 15 characters for a handle.
 So if your domain name is longer than fifteen characters, you might have to revise it but keep it as close as possible.

-Complete Your Twitter Profile – Your twitter profile is free real estate for you to brand your art business.
+Complete Your Twitter Profile – Your Twitter profile is free real estate for you to brand your art business.

 You will also want to include a link to your website in your bio.
-You will be surprised how many times people will visit your Twitter bio and click on the link to your website to see more of your artwork and read your art blog.
+You will be surprised how many times people visit your Twitter bio and click on the link to your website to see more of your artwork and read your art blog.

 Best Time Of Day To Post On Twitter